 You must be alert to situations that could result in illegal, unethical or otherwise improper actions.
-You have an obligation under this Code to report, in good faith, potential or actual violations of this Code immediately, and have multiple options for doing so.
+You have an obligation under this Code to report, in good faith, potential or actual violations of this Code immediately, and you have multiple options for doing so.
 Specifically, you can submit a report or complaint (verbally or in writing) to any of the following:

 - (1) Your immediate supervisor;

 - (2) The person your supervisor reports to;

 - (3) Your Human Resources Representative;

 - (4) Your Regional Safety Leader;

 - (5) The Director of Safety & Quality;

-- (6) The Corporation's General Counsel; or
+- (6) The Corporation's Legal Department (General Counsel or Corporate Counsel); or

-- (7) The Rockwood/Acuren Ethics Hotline:
+- (7) The Acuren Ethics Hotline: